Shuangy's Kitchensink

 Optional Ingredients

 • Potatoes – In my opinion it’s not really optional.
-But you can make the dish without potatoes.
+But you can make the dish without potatoes if desired.

 cubes of pork in bowls. one bowl has raw meat, the other one has boiled meat in it

-Start with cutting the pork belly into 1 inch-size cubes.
-Try to make sure there is both meat and fat on each cube.
+Start by cutting the pork belly into 1 inch-size cubes.
+Try to make sure there is both meat and fat on each cube and they are all roughly the same size.

-Then, using a strainer or spoon, remove the scum (the foam) on top.
+Then, by using a strainer or spoon, remove the foam that will form on top on the liquid.

-Drain the pork belly using a strainer.
-Pat the pork belly dry with a paper towel or a clean kitchen towel.
+Drain the pork belly using a strainer and gently pat the pork belly dry with a paper towel or a clean kitchen towel.

 sugar is being caramelized in oil

-Now, heat the oil in a wok (a large pan or pot works too) until shimmering, and then add the sugar to the oil.
-Cook the sugar over medium to high heat to create caramelization or until the color is amber.
-Make sure to stir constantly to prevent burning.
+Now, heat the oil in a wok (a large pan or pot works too) until shimmering hot, and then add the sugar to the oil.
+Cook the sugar over medium to high heat to create caramelization or until the color is an amber brown.
+Make sure to stir constantly to prevent burning!

 meat, ginger and onions are being pan fried

-Then, add the pork belly, ginger, green onion, and yellow onion.
+Then, add the pork belly, ginger, green onion, and yellow onion to the pan or wok.

 Note: Yellow onion is optional here.
 It is another one of my family twists on this Hong Shao Rou recipe.